saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 The following lifecycle configuration applies to all objects with prefix "old" and tag "type" with value "logs".
 It specifies the following actions:

-- 30 days after their creation, the objects will be transitioned from High Performance to Standard tier
+- 30 days after their creation, the objects will be transitioned from High Performance to Standard tier.
-- 90 days after their creation, the objects will be deleted
+- 90 days after their creation, the objects will be deleted.

-In this scenario, the objects will be stored in High Performance tier for 30 days and then 60 days in Standard tier before being finally deleted.
+In this scenario, the objects will be stored in the High Performance tier for 30 days and then 60 days in the Standard tier before being finally deleted.

 ```JSON
 {